Popups are a powerful way to grab attention and engage users who visit your website on their desktops.

 - Collection.
 You have the option to collect only phone numbers, or phone and email with your popup.
 For phone and email, you can choose which popup page displays first and second.
 We recommend you set the phone page to display first.

 - Countries.
 Choose which countries should see the popup.

 - Popup Type.
-You have two options for your popup type: Modal Window (standard popup) or Fullscreen.
+You have three options for your popup type: Modal Window (standard popup), Fullscreen, and Banner.

 - Popup Delay.
 Define how long a popup should wait before appearing on your homepage.
 We recommend a 3-second delay.
 The longer the delay, the lower the conversion rate.

 Close Action.
 Choose what happens when a customer exits out of your popup.